ohbarye/pbt/README.md

   end
 end

-# If the function has a bug, the test fails and it reports a minimum counterexample.
+# If the method has a bug, the test fails and it reports a minimum counterexample.
 # For example, the sort method doesn't work for [0, -1].
 #
 # Pbt::PropertyFailure: